 "Malaysian still pay lower than market price as far as

-- Pak Lah's comment reflecting the 30sen per
+petrol is concerned."- Pak Lah's comment reflecting the 30sen per

 litre subsidy 'enjoyed' by Malaysians